Variscite Point from Palazuelos · 22x6 mm media thumbnails

 Piece Type Unique piece

 The apple green of this point is homogeneous and clean: without dark mottling or gray areas.
-The ochre veins that run from top to bottom through the piece are fine and parallel to the cutting direction, a sign that the lapidary oriented the cut to take advantage of the most stable area of the original fragment.
+The ochre veins running from top to bottom are thin and parallel to the direction of the cut, a sign that the lapidary oriented the cut to take advantage of the most stable area of the original fragment.

-The slender proportion —22 mm long compared to only 6 mm wide— makes this point an ideal pendular element.
-The weight is concentrated at the lower end, giving it a clean and direct drop in a minimal-mount pendant.
+The slender proportion — 22 mm long compared to only 6 mm wide — makes this point an ideal pendular element.
+The weight is concentrated at the lower end, giving it a clean and direct drop in a minimalist-mounted pendant.

-Variscite is a hydrated aluminum phosphate that forms in alteration zones of aluminous rocks subjected to phosphorus-rich solutions.
-Its green color—from pale yellow to intense green—comes from traces of chromium and vanadium that substitute aluminum in the crystal lattice.
-The Palazuelos de las Cuevas (Zamora) deposit produces lapidary quality variscite with a color homogeneity rarely found in European deposits; most commercial variscite comes from Utah (USA) or Australia, which makes the Spanish variety a niche material appreciated by collectors and jewelers seeking verifiable Iberian origin.
+Variscite is a hydrated aluminum phosphate that forms in areas of alteration of aluminic rocks subjected to phosphorus-rich solutions.
+Its green color — from pale yellow to intense green — comes from traces of chromium and vanadium that replace aluminum in the crystal lattice.

 • Closed bezel setting (925 silver or other precious metals) — the bezel embraces the edges of the point and protects the most vulnerable edge.
 With the elongated triangular shape, a vertical bezel creates a pendant with a clean, geometric silhouette.